core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 1. X sets up a group G2 where it acts as Group Manager.

-2. X makes G2 a "clone" of G1, i.e., G1 and G2 use the same algorithms and have the same Master Secret, Master Salt and ID Context.
+2. X makes G2 a "clone" of G1, i.e., G1 and G2 use the same algorithms and have the same Master Secret, Master Salt, and ID Context.

 3. X collects a message M sent to G1 and injects it in G2.